techidaily/site-games-able/source/_posts/converting-a-playstation-to-work-with-pcmacos-seamlessly.md

  Now your controller should be synced up via Bluetooth and you can do away with the USB cord.
 Though it is nice to have your controller charging every time you plug it into your computer.

  Even if you're not using Steam, connecting the DualShock 4 to your Mac is simple.
 OpenEmu, the best emulator out there, supports the DualShock 4 natively, so all you have to do is plug it in and start playing.
 It might take a minute to figure out how it maps to an NES or Genesis controller, but after a few minutes of pressing buttons, you'll have it down.
-Mac is usually pretty good about connecting to PlayStation controllers, you can even[use the PS5 DualSense controller on a Mac](https://www.makeuseof.com/how-to-use-ps5-dualsense-controller-with-mac/) .
+Mac is usually pretty good about connecting to PlayStation controllers, you can even [use the PS5 DualSense controller on a Mac](https://www.makeuseof.com/how-to-use-ps5-dualsense-controller-with-mac/) .

 ## Ho to Connect a PS4 Controller to Your PC